benitomartin/rag-aws-qdrant/README.md

 ## Project Structure

-The project has been structured with the following folders and files:
+The project has been structured with the following files:

 - `Dockerfile:` raw and clean data
 - `.env_sample`: sample environmental variables